The ad block wall: How anti-ad block popups are anti-UX and anti-growth

 Do ad blockers block ad block walls?

-To measure the impacts of ad block walls, we first need to examine whether their anti-ad block popups are blocked by ad blockers.
 The answer is: occasionally no, but mainly yes.
 Back in 2018, a representative from Eyeo (Adblock Plus) told Vice that, while it would be “technically … very easy to bypass the ad blocking walls”, Adblock Plus allows their presence because “websites need advertising to fund their team and development.”
 Similarly, Adblock (a different ad blocker from Adblock Plus) allows ad block walls, echoing Adblock Plus’ justification that blocking them could infringe on publishers’ rights.
 However, Adblock Plus and Adblock’s policies are outliers.
 Other prominent ad blockers, including AdGuard, Brave Browser, and uBlock Origin all block ad block walls; moreover, countless browser extensions dedicated to blocking ad block walls are readily available for users.
-As a result, our research shows that an ad block wall’s anti-add block popups work properly for only 30-50% of ad block users, depending on the website’s characteristics (ie. mobile/desktop ratio).
+Our research shows that anti-add block popups work properly for only 30-50% of ad block users, depending on the website’s characteristics (ie. mobile/desktop ratio).

 How do users react to ad block walls?

-Surveys show that the remaining 30-50% of ad block users forced to interact with ad block walls are deeply unsatisfied.
-When a soft ad block wall is displayed to users, only 16% turn off their ad blockers.
-A staggering 68% decline; 12% leave the website; and 4% are aggrieved to the point of searching for a stronger ad blocker.
-The recovery rate is undoubtedly better for hard ad block walls, at 62%.
+Surveys reveal that the 30-50% of ad block users forced to interact with ad block walls are deeply unsatisfied.
+When a soft (dismissible) ad block wall is displayed to users, only 16% turn off their ad blockers.
+A whopping 68% decline; 12% leave the website; and 4% are aggrieved to the point of searching for a stronger ad blocker.
+The adblock recovery rate is undoubtedly better for hard (non-dismissible) ad block walls, at 62%.
 However, the percentage of users exiting the site more than doubles to 26%, and the percentage of users searching for stronger ad blockers triples to 12%.
 The increase in users searching for stronger ad blockers causes long-term losses for publishers, considering new blockers could block not only ad block walls but other recovery methods.
-Most publishers, unwilling to sacrifice UX and user retention, decide against using ad block walls as a recovery strategy.
+Consequently, publishers unwilling to sacrifice UX and user retention do not use ad block walls as a recovery strategy.

 How much revenue is recovered via ad block walls?

-In the case of hard ad block walls, potentially recovering 62% of lost ad-blocked revenue doesn’t look too bad.
-But keep in mind that instead of 62% of all ad blocker users, it’s 62% of the 50% (at best) of users remaining after ad blockers blocked anti-ad block popups.
+As mentioned above, 62% of ad block users comply and turn off their ad blockers when faced with hard ad block walls.
+But that doesn't mean hard ad block walls recover 62% of lost ad revenue.
+Remember, ad block walls only work for 30-50% of ad block users.
+So the 62% recovery rate only applies to the 50% (at most) of ad block users who failed to bypass the ad block wall.
 In the all-around best-case scenario of 100,000 ad blocker web visitors, only 50,000 are actually stopped by the ad block wall, and only 31,000 remain as ad impressions.
-We can extrapolate, then, that the best possible short-term yields for ad block walls are only about 30%.
-This is, of course, not taking into account the significant long-term costs of user turnover and additional ad blocker installations that come with an ad block wall’s intrusive UX.
+In other words, the best possible short-term yields for ad block walls are only about 30%.
+And that's without considering the significant long-term costs of user turnover and additional ad blocker installations that come with an ad block wall’s intrusive UX.

 Though 30% is far from ideal, it’s possible that this rate is still higher than other methods.
-Admiral, an ad block wall solution, claims to generate 7.3 times more recovered revenue than Acceptable Ads, AdBlock Plus’ comply-to-display ad filter program.
-(For more on Acceptable Ads, check out our blog post.)
+Admiral, an ad block wall solution, claims to generate 7.3 times more recovered revenue than Acceptable Ads, AdBlock Plus’ controversial ad filter program.
 But, like the 30% recovery rate, the increase in revenue is fleeting.
-While the initial revenue recovered through ad block walls increases, it gradually decreases over time as users who initially complied later end up adding filters to block ads.
+While the initial revenue recovered through ad block walls increases, it gradually decreases over time as users who initially complied later result in adding filters to block ads.

 Strategies for sustainable growth